quantumjockey/synchrotools/README.md

 To use scripts included in this repository:

-1. Install Python 3.x from [the Python website](https://www.python.org/) if you don't have it already.
+1. Install Python 3.x from [the Python website](https://www.python.org/) or via [Homebrew](http://brew.sh/) if you don't have it already.
 2. Clone this repository to your machine.
 3. Add the directory containing the cloned repository to your $PATH.
 4. Then, enter the module you want to use in the terminal, with options (if any):